Poland offers fighter jets to US in plan to help Ukraine

 “And so we would protect Poland, we’ll help them with anything that they need,” Wallace said on Sky News.

-Polish Prime Minister Mateusz Morawiecki, who had visited London earlier in the day, insisted at a news conference in Norway after his government announced its decision that “neither Poland or NATO are parties to this war.”
+Polish Prime Minister Mateusz Morawiecki said any decision about delivering offensive weapons must be made unanimously by NATO members.

-“Decisions on the supply of offensive weapons must be made unanimously at the level of the entire NATO.
-We cannot take any steps on our own, because we are not a party to this war,” he said.
+“This is why we are able to give all of our fleet of jet fighters to Ramstein, but we are not ready to make any moves on our own because … we are not a party to this war,” he said.

-AP writer Danica Kirka in London contributed to this report.
+Knickmeyer reported from Washington.
+AP writer Danica Kirka in London and AP Diplomatic Writer Matthew Lee contributed to this report.